shadowfacts/shadowfacts.github.io/_tutorials/forge-modding-1102/tile-entities.md

 As I mentioned above, before we modify the counter, we check that we're on the server.
 We need to do this because the Minecraft client and the server are completely separated and some methods are called on both.

 In a multiplayer scenario, there are multiple clients connect to one server.
 In this case, the distinction between client and server is fairly obvious, but in a single player scenario, things get more complicated.
-In a multiplayer scenario, the servger that everybody's connecting to is referred to as the **physical server** and all of the individual clients are the **physical clients**.
+In a multiplayer scenario, the server that everybody's connecting to is referred to as the **physical server** and all of the individual clients are the **physical clients**.

 In a single player world, the client and the server are still decoupled, even though they are running on the same computer (and even in the same JVM, just on different threads).
 In singleplayer, the client connects to a local, private server that functions very similarly to a physical server.
 In this case, the server thread is referred to as the **logical server** and the client thread as the **logical client** because both logical sides are running on the same physical side.